If you have a question about the event that is not answered below then please get in touch with the team by emailing [email protected]

 All runners must carry the mobile phone during their run, please ensure this is the same phone number that you provide during registration.

-The Running Out of Time support crew will be driving the route in an electric car from Scotland to Egypt, catching up with the relay at various points.
-They will not be following the relay all the time as they need to sleep!
-We strongly recommend that you arrange for a friend or family member to support you during your run.
+The Running Out of Time support crew will be driving the route in an electric car from Ben Nevis to Big Ben catching up with the relay at various points.
+However, they will not be at every stage.
+We strongly recommend that you arrange for a friend or family member to support you during your stage.

 One of the aims of the relay is to highlight the contribution active travel can make in the fight against climate change and we strongly recommend using low/zero carbon methods to get to and from your relay stage.
 To help with this, wherever possible we’ve plotted the Stage Handovers to be near public transport so that you can get to or from your stage start/end point.